Agayu: The Orisha of the Volcano

 History of Agayú and the pact with Shango and Oshun

-Shango he quietly traveled through all the towns on earth, but he could never get close to a land that thundered and trembled and was always covered by incandescent gases.
-For this reason he went to Orunmila's house, who made him divination seeing this Odun, and consequently made the corresponding sacrifices.
-The ebo had to be taken to the bank of a river, which, Shango fully fulfilled.
+Shango quietly toured all the towns on earth, but he could never get close to a land that thundered and trembled and was always covered by incandescent gases.
+For this reason he went to Orunmila's house, who made divination for him seeing this Odun, and consequently he made the corresponding sacrifices.
+The ebó had to be taken to the bank of a river, which, Shango fully complied with.

 Upon reaching the river, he met Eshu, who told him that when the river passed there was a town, but there the people had no fixed sense of what they were doing because they were very distracted, in addition, the king of that place spoke to his subjects from afar and was never seen.

-Intrigued Shango asked Eshu: how could a people have a king they don't know?
-Eshu told him that the king went to the riverbank in the afternoon to cool off and that Oshun was waiting for him because she was the only one in that land who had contact with him.
+Shango, intrigued, asked Eshu: How was it possible for a people to have a king they don't know?
+Eshu told him that the king went to the riverbank in the afternoons to cool off and that Oshun was waiting for him because she was the only one on that land who had contact with him.

-After the hours, Shango reached that river, being there he heard a very loud noise and saw a woman running along the opposite bank of the river.
-Immediately, he saw a very tall and strong man arrive, who plunged into the water, taking off the smoke that was above him, when he emerged, that woman began to pour water on his head with the intention of continuing to refresh him.
-Shango caught the attention of those strangers, for which, they asked him what he wanted?
-Answering that he just wanted to pass the river.
+After hours, Shango reached that river, being there he heard a very loud noise and saw a woman running on the opposite bank of the river.
+Immediately he saw a very tall and strong man arrive, who submerged himself in the waters removing the smoke that was above him, when he came to the surface, that woman began to pour water on his head with the intention of continuing to refresh him.
+Shango caught the attention of those strangers, for which they asked him, what did he want?
+Answering that he only wanted to cross the river.

 Agayu tore off a palm and used it as a cane, crossing Shango to the other shore on her shoulders.
 Once there, they introduced themselves and Shango stated that he wanted to know his town, and his request was accepted.

-Upon reaching the village, he observed that the people were running amok and Agayu did not approach any of them.
-Determined to find an answer to such a situation, Shango found Agayu's house who was greatly surprised to see him enter without any problem walking on the lava without burning himself, when he asked him how he could do that?
-Shango told him: "I am the only son of Iyamase and now I want to fix your village, because I have seen that your children cannot speak to you directly and when they approach you they even transform."
+Upon reaching the town, he observed that people were walking without control and Agayu did not approach any of them.
+Determined to find an answer to such a situation, Shango found Agayu's house who was greatly surprised to see him enter without any problem walking on the lava without burning, asking him how was it possible that he did that?
+Shango told him: "I am the only son of Iyamase and now I want to fix his town, because I have seen that his sons cannot speak directly to you and when they approach you they even transform."

 Realizing the seriousness of the situation, Agayu decided to make a pact with Shango, including Oshun in that negotiation for the attentions he had always had with him, granting him the same right to settle the heads of the children as long as they knew that Agayu was their father.